By Any Other Name

 ""It is definitely because they have misled My people by saying, ‘Peace!’ when there is no peace.
 And when anyone builds a wall, behold, they plaster it over with whitewash; so tell those who plaster it over with whitewash, that it will fall.
 A flooding rain will come, and you, O hailstones, will fall; and a violent wind will break out.
 Behold, when the wall has fallen, will you not be asked, ‘Where is the plaster with which you plastered it?’"
 Therefore, thus says the Lord GOD, "I will make a violent wind break out in My wrath.
 There will also be in My anger a flooding rain and hailstones to consume it in wrath.
 So I will tear down the wall which you plastered over with whitewash and bring it down to the ground, so that its foundation is laid bare; and when it falls, you will be consumed in its midst.
 And you will know that I am the LORD.
 Thus I will spend My wrath on the wall and on those who have plastered it over with whitewash; and I will say to you, ‘The wall is gone and its plasterers are gone, along with the prophets of Israel who prophesy to Jerusalem, and who see visions of peace for her when there is no peace,’" declares the Lord GOD."
 (Ezekiel 13:10-16)

 Changing labels and even covering up the sin will not change the sin, and it won’t change the consequences.
 "For the wages of sin is death..."
 (Romans 6:23a).
 Trying to change the label which God has placed on certain activities will only lead to more deaths, including your own (cf. Ezekiel 33:7-9).
-Now what will you say when the topic at work, school, or home turns to sinful activities?
-The pressure will always be there to make some comment that shows you accept and/or tolerate sinful actions.
+Now, what will you say when the topic at work, school, or home turns into sinful activities?
+The pressure will always be there to make some comment that shows you accept or tolerate sinful actions.

-It has been said that, "A rose by any other name would smell as sweet."
-And it is certainly true that a sin by any other name smells just as rotten.
+It has been said that "A rose by any other name would smell as sweet."
+And it is certainly true that sin by any other name smells just as rotten.